 - The electronic components used make these systems more susceptible to faults.

 - Costly service interruptions are not acceptable.

-- Data transmission networks cover large areas and are exposed to more disturbances
+- Data transmission networks extend over long distances and areas and are subject to more interference.

 Lightning strikes, the subject of research since the first investigations by Benjamin Franklin in 1749, have become a growing threat to our electronic-dependent society.